zach-hensel/lasers-and-brightfield/readme.md

 1. Modify parameters in #define statements in the Arduino sketch including:
 	* #define BF 20 // default LED intensity (8-bit 0—255)
-		* TO DO: Test that BF brightness control added works using analog out
 	* #define PN 12 // number of pixels in the LED ring
 	* #define LS 1 // runs a lightshow whenever pinged for the controller version; set 0 to turn off
-		* TO DO: test that light show works after moving commands to version check
+	* #define PIN 6 // digital out pint to communicate with neopixel ring

 2. Wire an Arduino uno to (see below for our specific implementation):
 	* Output to trigger TTL devices on pins 8, 9, 10, 11, 12